-- The commissioning, development & implementation of the WSP. - The provision of advice on the remedial action required when water systems or outlets are found to be contaminated and the risk to staff is increased. - Decision making on the safety and integrity of the water systems and associated equipment that use water to which staff and visitors could be exposed do not go ahead without being agreed by the C&RWG.
-This includes consultations relating to decisions on the procurement, design, installation and commissioning of water services, equipment and associated treatment processes [includes seeking assurance should be sought from the manufacturer regarding safety for service-users].
+- The commissioning, development & implementation of the WSP. - The provision of advice on the remedial action required when water systems or outlets are found to be contaminated and the risk to staff is increased. - Decision making on the safety and integrity of the water systems and associated equipment that use water to which staff and visitors could be exposed do not go ahead without being agreed by the WSG.
+This includes consultations relating to decisions on the procurement, design, installation and commissioning of water services, equipment and associated treatment processes [includes seeking assurance should be sought from the manufacturer regarding safety for service-users]

-The ToR defines:
+13.3 The ToR defines:

-The purpose of the C&RWG;
+- The purpose of the WSG;

-Membership of the C&RWG;
+- Membership of the WSG;

-Frequency of meetings, Quorate arrangements along with agenda;
+- Frequency of meetings, Quorate arrangements along with agenda;

-Objective of the C&RWG;
+- Objective of the WSG;

-Reporting arrangements.
+- Reporting arrangements.

-The C&RWG has clearly identified lines of accountability / communication pathways [see 8.0 Communication Pathways] up to the CEO and board.
+- 13.4 The WSG has clearly identified lines of accountability / communication pathways up to the CEO and board.
 The roles and responsibilities of these members are defined within this Policy.
-Only members of the C&RWG shall receive meeting meetings, unless they are unable to attend when it is expected they will inform the Chair person and detail a nominated deputy to attend the C&RWG in their place.
+Only members of the WSG shall receive meeting invitations, unless they are unable to attend when it is expected they will inform the Chair person and detail a nominated deputy to attend the WSG in their place.

-16.0 Auditing
+14.0 Auditing

-A programme of auditing the written scheme elements is defined in Section 12.0 Monitoring Compliance & Effectiveness'.
+14.1 A programme of auditing the written scheme elements is defined in Section 12.0 Monitoring Compliance & Effectiveness'.
 This will inform the organisation's assurance framework.

-Monitoring the performance of a contractor should be completed either by Facilities Manager or AE [Water].
-The use of another contractor to monitor the performance of the first contractor should be avoided as this could lead to a conflict of interest.

-An annual water risk management audit is undertaken by the AE [Water] with assistance from the RP [Water] and Facilities Manager in order to ascertain the effectiveness of the broad management arrangements.
+- 14.2 Monitoring the performance of a contractor should be completed either by Facilities Manager or AE [Water].
+The use of another contractor to monitor the performance of the first contractor should be avoided as this could lead to a conflict of interest. - 14.3 An annual water risk management audit is undertaken by AE [Water] with assistance from the RP [Water] and Facilities Manager in order to ascertain the effectiveness of the broad management arrangements.
 The methodology for audit may vary from year-to-year in order to ensure a fresh outlook on each occasion.
-The audit report includes recommendations for improvement and forms part of the Legionellosis risk management system.

-Nominally, performance monitoring will be completed by the Facilities Manager/Officers to establish the degree of compliance of records present and accuracy of the records.

-17.0 Risk Assessments & Drawings.
+The audit report includes recommendations for improvement and forms part of the Legionellosis risk management system. - 14.4 Nominally, performance monitoring will be completed by the Facilities Manager/Officers to establish the degree of compliance of records present and accuracy of the records. - 15.0 Risk Assessments & Drawings.

-Water Risk Assessments
+15.1 Water Risk Assessments

-The Facilities Manager will ensure that suitable and sufficient risk assessments are up to date and valid and are commissioned when needed [see criteria below].
+- 15.1.1 The Head of Facilities Management will ensure that suitable and sufficient risk assessments are up to date and valid and are commissioned when needed [see criteria below].
 The risk assessment must be completed in accordance with:

-- 1. ACOP L8 [fourth edition] 2013;
+- ACOP L8 [fourth edition] 2013;

-- 2. HSG274 [Parts 2 & 3] [as applicable];
+- HSG274 [Parts 2 & 3] [as applicable];

-- 3. BS8580:2010.
+- BS8580:2019.

-- 4. HGN "Safe" Hot water and Surface Temperatures;
+- HGN "Safe" Hot water and Surface Temperatures';

-The Trust requires the risk assessment to be completed by a competent person, the Facilities Manager shall ensure the assessor is competent [this may include the need for formal interview with examples of risk assessment reports and projects they have been involved with] and independent of supplying any ongoing remedial work.
+The Trust requires the risk assessment to be completed by a competent person, the Head of Facilities Management shall ensure the assessor is competent [this may include the need for formal interview with examples of risk assessment reports and projects they have been involved with] and independent of supplying any ongoing remedial work.